As California’s water challenges mount, Metropolitan Water District recognizes that it will take unprecedented solutions to drive us forward.

 tackle challenging issues and move innovative ideas forward, creating a path to implementing new resources when the time comes.

 Metropolitan was born out of innovative thinking.
-Nearly 90 years ago, facing a growing population and a lack of water, cities across the region united in a level of cooperation unprecedented at the time to create the Metropolitan Water District of Southern California.
-Together, we built the Colorado River Aqueduct, an unparalleled engineering feat that relies largely on gravity to carry water from the Colorado River 242 miles west, across the desert, through mountains to taps across the Southland.
+Nearly 100 years ago, facing a growing population and a lack of water, cities across the region united in an unprecedented level of cooperation to create the Metropolitan Water District of Southern California.
+Together with our partners, we built the Colorado River Aqueduct, an unparalleled engineering feat that relies largely on gravity to carry water from the Colorado River 242 miles west, across the desert, through mountains to taps across the Southland.

-In the decades since, Metropolitan has stood out as a leader in the water industry, not just for the size and scale of its endeavors, but for the innovative solutions and creative thinking that drive our ability to deliver water, from the source to the tap.
+In the decades since, Metropolitan has risen as a leader in the water industry, not just for the size and scale of our endeavors, but for the innovative solutions and creative thinking that drive our ability to deliver water from the source to the tap.

 Detecting water quality issues before they spread can save millions of dollars.
-Scientists in Metropolitan’s water quality lab are nationally known for developing various innovative methods for early detection of dangerous parasites, invasive species and foul-tasting compounds in source water.
+Scientists in Metropolitan’s water quality lab are nationally known for developing innovative methods to ensure high quality water for Southern Californians.

 For example, Metropolitan scientists have: